habitat-sh/habitat/www/source/tutorials/getting-started-add-hooks.html.md

        ln -s {{pkg.path}}/server.js {{pkg.svc_path}}
        ln -s {{pkg.path}}/node_modules {{pkg.svc_path}}

-    We symlinked the files over from their location where the package is installed to the directory used when the service starts.
+    This will symlink the files from the location where the package is installed to the directory used when the service starts.

 5. Save the `init` file and open the `run` hook file.
 6. The `run` hook is where we are actually going to start our Node.js application, so add the shebang, change to the service directory to make sure the `npm` binary starts in it, and then run `npm start`.